Aunmag/a-java-engine-2d/README.md

-# A Java Engine 2D
+# Nightingale Engine

 ### About

-This is my engine which is powered by LWJGL.
+This is my 2D engine which is powered by LWJGL.